-The scheme involves 200 universities and FECs and will reach 4,300 secondary schools and colleges through 34 local and 4 national networks.
+The scheme involved 200 universities and FECs and reached 4,300 secondary schools and colleges through 34 local and 4 national networks.

-Each network has appointed a single point of contact (SpoC), who will:
+Each network appointed a single point of contact (SPoC), who:

-- help teachers and advisers find out about the outreach activity which universities and colleges run in their area
+- helped teachers and advisers find out about the outreach activity which universities and colleges run in their area

-- provide general advice about progression into HE.
+- provided general advice about progression into HE.

-Each networks hosts a website with information about outreach activity and signposts other information to support schools and colleges as they prepare their students for HE.
-See the list of networks and their websites.
+Each network hosted a website with information about outreach activity and signposted other information to support schools and colleges as they prepared their students for HE.

-The three national networks will offer support to specific groups of students at national level.
-These groups are: students wishing to progress to Oxford or Cambridge, older learners wishing to continue or return to study, and care leavers.
+The three national networks offered support to specific groups of students at national level.
+These groups were: students wishing to progress to Oxford or Cambridge, older learners wishing to continue or return to study, and care leavers.

 To see the full list of networks and the universities, colleges and other organisations involved in each one see below.

 Key policy documents

 The scheme finished on 31 December 2016 and we have published the final reports, covering monitoring and evaluation: